prolic/HumusAmqp/docs/articles/guides.rst

 This guide covers:

--  What to check when your apps that use Humus AMQP Module and RabbitMQ misbehave
+-  What to check when your apps that use HumusAmqp and RabbitMQ misbehave

 Tell Us What You Think!
 -----------------------